graphqlsydney/graphqlsydney/2022/09/202209-graphql-sydney.md

 # [fit] **__\(The second Wednesday of the second month of each quarter.\)__**

 ^
-The next meetup is tentatively set to be December 14th, our cadence being the second Wednesday of the second month of each quarter (except for this month where we bent the rules to make sure we actually had a meetup for you).
+The next meetup is tentatively set to be December 14th, our cadence being the second Wednesday of the second month of each quarter.
 Thanks for coming along and we hope to see you next time!